drjoms/ebay-filtering-tool/README.md

 seller URL is:  https://www.ebay.ie/fdbk/feedback_profile/oaturtleclan?filter=feedback_page%3ARECEIVED_AS_SELLER
 ACHTUNG: no sales history or sales are hidden, either way - I would pass on this seller.

-If people will be interested in this, I will improve it with sniping tool URL's and other bells and whistles.(more strict checks of reseller come to mind)